sbt/website/src/reference/04-Detailed-Topics/03-Dependency-Management/03-Library-Management.md

 out: Library-Management.html
 ---

+  [Setup]: ../tutorial/Setup.html
+  [Basic-Def]: ../tutorial/Basic-Def.html
+  [Full-Def]: ../tutorial/Full-Def.html
+  [Library-Dependencies]: ../tutorial/Library-Dependencies.html

 Library Management
 ------------------

 There's now a
-`getting started page </Getting-Started/Library-Dependencies>` about library management, which you may want to read first.
+[getting started page][Library-Dependencies] about library management, which you may want to read first.

 *Documentation Maintenance Note:* it would be nice to remove the overlap